dapr/docs/concepts/actor/actors_api.md

 actorId | The actor ID.
 method | The name of the method to invoke.

+#### Examples

-> Example of invoking a method on an actor:
+Example of invoking a method on an actor:

 ```shell
 curl -X POST http://localhost:3500/v1.0/actors/stormtrooper/50/method/shoot \
   -H "Content-Type: application/json"
 ```

-> Example of invoking a method on an actor with a payload:
+Example of invoking a method on an actor with a payload:

 ```shell
 curl -X POST http://localhost:3500/v1.0/actors/x-wing/33/method/fly \